From Concept to Prototype to Market for Your New Electronic Product

 This is why I’m offering this new flagship course which will take you through all of the steps from concept to prototype and then to market.

-In the product development lessons, we’ll design both the electronics and the enclosure for a specific product example, and then order actual prototypes.
+In the product development lessons, we’ll design both the electronics and the enclosure for a product example.

-We’ll start by reviewing the different development platforms including Arduino, ESP32, Raspberry Pi (Pico), and STM32.
+We’ll start by reviewing the different electronic development platforms including Arduino, ESP32, Raspberry Pi (Pico), and STM32.

 For the custom design we will use the same nRF52840 microcontroller that is used in the Arduino Nano 33 BLE development board.